Skip to content

 couple on holiday

-How to protect your home when you go on holiday
+How can I protect my home when I go on holiday?

-Before you depart for your holiday, ensure your home is secure by checking all doors and windows are locked. you should also pet doors and other less obvious, potential points of entry.
+Before you depart for your holiday, ensure your home is secure by checking all doors and windows are locked.
+You should also lock pet doors and other less obvious, potential points of entry.

 Make it look like someone's home

-One simple way to make it look like you're home is use light timers or smart lights to turn your lights on and off at predetermined times.
+A simple way to make it look like you're home is use light timers or smart lights to turn your lights on and off at predetermined or random times.

-Investing in a smart home security system for real-time monitoring could also pay off.
+Investing in a smart home security system for real-time monitoring can be worth the money.
 These systems allow you to monitor your property from anywhere in the world, providing peace of mind while you're away.

 Ask neighbours to check on your property

 Going away for a longer trip?
-It could be worth hiring a house sitter.
+It could be worth hiring a house sitter or pet sitter.

 Turn off the water and unplug all electricals